Symmetries of Schroedinger equation with scalar and vector potentials

 where $a^1, a^2, g^1$ and $g^2$ are functions of the arguments fixed in the brackets.
 Moreover, taking into account the compatibility condition for system (\ref{e03}) and applying the gauge transformation we can reduce $a^1$, $a^2$ and functions (\ref{e04}) to the following form: $a^1=x_2G(\rho), a^2=-x_1G(\rho)$ and

 where $R^1=g^1+G$ and $R^2=g^2+G$ are arbitrary functions of the arguments specified in the brackets.
-The related function $K$ which have to solve equations (\ref{e7}) is independent on spatial variables but can depend on $t$.
+The related function $K$ which have to solve equations (\ref{e7}) is independent on spatial variables but can depend linearly on $t$.

-Symmetry $L_3+\kappa t$ is valid for equation (\ref{se}) with vector-potential (\ref{No1}) and scalar potential $A_0=G(r) + \kappa \varphi$.
+Symmetry $L_3+\kappa t$ is valid for equation (\ref{se}) with vector-potential (\ref{No1}) and scalar potential $A^0=R(r) + \kappa \varphi$.
 The latter can be found by direct integration of equation (\ref{con10b}) where the only nonzero parameter is $\theta^{12}$.
-The obtained potentials are are placed in Item 4 of Table 1 and Item 1 of Table 3.
+The obtained potentials are placed in Item 2 of Table 1 and Item 1 of Table 3.